pranal02/IMDb-Movie-Ratings-Data-Extraction-Tool-WebScraping-/README.md

 Movie Name
 Release Year
 Rating
 This script utilizes the requests and BeautifulSoup libraries to interact with the IMDb website and extract the desired information.
-The openpyxl library is used for creating and populating the Excel spreadsheet.
+The openpyxl library is used to create and populate the Excel spreadsheet.

 Requirements: